FGRibreau/import-tweets-to-mastodon/README.md

-# How to export Tweets into Mastodon (e.g. https://framapiaf.org )
+# How to imports Tweets into Mastodon (e.g. https://framapiaf.org )

 #### Ask twitter for a data export